Rockaway Boardwalk Redevelopment & Storm Resiliency

 The canal’s expansion stands as one of the largest, most internationally significant projects in the world.

-the program excavated more than 150 million cubic meters of material to create a third lane of traffic.
+the program excavated more than 150 million cubic meters of material

 the canal connects more than 160 countries using more than 144 maritime routes.
-Each year some 13,000 to 14,000 vessels pass through the canal.

 Their proven experience in the international program management arena has added value and mentoring to our integrated team.
 Providing professional support, Jacobs worked with the Canal Authority to assist in achieving successful completion.